LLNL/sundials/doc/shared/RecentChanges.rst

 specify a third or fourth order method.
 Previously, the default second order method was loaded in both cases.

+Fixed a bug in MRIStep where the data supplied to the Hermite interpolation module did not include contributions from the fast right-hand side function.
+With this fix, users will see one additional fast right-hand side function evaluation per slow step with the Hermite interpolation option.
 Fixed a CMake configuration issue related to aliasing an ``ALIAS`` target when using ``ENABLE_KLU=ON`` in combination with a static-only build of SuiteSparse.